-O’Neill began his Karate training in 1963 when as a sixteen year old he lied about his age, on his application to join the British Karate Federation (BKF).
+O’Neill began his Karate training in 1963 when as a 16-year-old he lied about his age, on his application to join the British Karate Federation (BKF).
 Under Keinosuke Enoeda and the JKA, he earned his 1st Dan in 1966.

 O’Neill also had a successful international career, representing Britain numerous times.
 He was part of the British Karate team that won the World Championship in 1975.
 He was also joint third at the 1974 World Champions.

-Initially club members received instruction from Vernon Bell, Terry Wingrove and Tetsuji Murakami.
-However, when the the BKF became affiliated with the JKA, Hirokazu Kanazawa travel to the dojo to instruct the students.
+Initially, club members received instruction from Vernon Bell, Terry Wingrove and Tetsuji Murakami.
+However, when the BKF became affiliated with the JKA, Hirokazu Kanazawa travelled to the dojo to instruct the students.

 When the KUGB split from the BKF, the Red Triangle Club joined them.
 The full-time instructor of the club was Keinosuke Enoeda of the JKA.

-Following the the deaths of son Yoshitaka in 1945 and his wife in 1947, Funakoshi was facing a difficult time having given up teaching Karate and moving to Oita, Kyusho, during the war years.
+Following the deaths of his son Yoshitaka in 1945 and his wife in 1947, Funakoshi was facing a difficult time, having given up teaching Karate and moving to Oita, Kyusho, during the war years.
 It was his son Yoshihide who persuaded him to return back to Tokyo to resume teaching, with his help.
-Funakoshi lived with Yoshihide and his family for the last ten years of his live.
+Funakoshi lived with Yoshihide and his family for the last ten years of his life.

-Yoshihide strove to keep his father’s views about following a traditional approach to Karate alive.
-He was not happy about the sporting direction of Karate.
-He would would eventually follow his father and become President of Shotokai.
+Yoshihide strove to keep his father’s views about following a traditional approach to karate alive.
+He was not happy about the sporting direction of karate.
+He would eventually follow his father and become president of Shotokai.

-On 3 March 1946, British Shotokan instructor, Robert Rhodes, was born in Leeds, England.
+On this day, 3 March 1946, British Shotokan instructor, Bob Rhodes, was born in Leeds, England.

-Rhodes began his training aged twenty at the Leeds Shotokan Karate Club (Leeds SKC), under the instruction of Ronnie Wade.
+Rhodes began his training with the KUGB aged 20, at the Leeds Shotokan Karate Club (Leeds SKC), under the instruction of Ronnie Wade.